-Charlie's Farm came into my interest while I was browsing for new horror releases back at 2013.
-I stumble upon one of its promotional artwork, which features one would assume as Charlie, sitting triumphantly on a mound of skulls whilst other slasher icons lay dead around him.
+Charlie's Farm came to my interest while I was browsing for new horror releases back at 2013.
+I stumbled upon one of its promotional artwork, which featured one would assume as Charlie, sitting triumphantly on a mound of skulls whilst other slasher icons lay dead around him.

 Despite the warnings of the townsfolk, they did find the barn, along with a seven foot tall, machete wielding hulking wild man that have been feeding on whatever he could catch and, yes, that includes humans.

 Long story short, they're monumentally screwed.